-While Ellen White's writings are not an
+While Ellen White's writings are not

-addition to the canon of Scripture, her work and messages in nature and scope conform to the pattern of the Biblical prophets.
-She preferred to be called the Lord's "messenger" because of popular misconceptions associated with the term prophet (see "Selected Messages," Book 3, page 74), but she was as certain of the divine call, the divine source of her messages, and the divine authority behind them as were the men and women whom God raised up long ago.
+an addition to the canon of Scripture. her work and messages in nature and scope conform to the pattern of the Biblical prophets.
+She preferred to be called the Lord's "messenger" because of popular misconceptions associated with the term prophet (see Selected Messages, book 3, p.
+74), but she was as certain of the divine call, the divine source of her messages, and the divine authority behind them as were the men and women whom God raised up long ago.
 She too was a for-teller, God's representative; she too was a forth-teller, proclaiming by word and pen God's counsels; she too was a fore-teller, looking beyond the immediate present to events that would affect the people of God.

-"I Was Shown"
+"I was shown"